markkolich/kolich-httpclient4-closure/README.md

 # kolich-httpclient4-closure

-A Java wrapper around the synchronous and asynchronous Apache Commons HttpClient 4.
+A Java wrapper around the **synchronous** Apache Commons HttpClient 4.

-This library supports two mechanisms for making HTTP requests:

-* <a href="#synchronous-blocking">Synchronous (blocking)</a> &ndash; Uses *httpclient-4.2.1* under-the-hood.
-* <a href="#asynchronous-non-blocking">Asynchronous (non-blocking)</a> &ndash; Uses *httpasyncclient-4.0-beta3* under-the-hood.

 For most applications, the synchronous `HttpClient` closure is acceptable &mdash; the thread making the request will block, waiting for the request to complete before continuing.
-However, if you are building a highly scalable, non-blocking application or API, then the asynchronous `HttpAsyncClient` closure is likely a better fit.
+If you need a pure asynchronous solution, please see the [Async Http Client](https://github.com/AsyncHttpClient/async-http-client).

 ## Overview

-Using `HttpClient` or `HttpAsyncClient` directly is often cumbersome for vanilla `HEAD`, `GET`, `POST`, `PUT` and `DELETE` requests.
+Using `HttpClient` directly is often cumbersome for vanilla `HEAD`, `GET`, `POST`, `PUT` and `DELETE` requests.
 For example, it often takes multiple lines of boiler plate Java to send a simple `GET` request, check the resulting status code, read a response (if any), and release the connection back into the connection pool.

-In *most* implementations, the typical `HttpClient` or `HttpAsyncClient` usage pattern almost always involves:
+In *most* implementations, the typical `HttpClient` usage pattern almost always involves:

 1. Creating a new `HttpHead`, `HttpGet`, `HttpPost`, `HttpPut`, or `HttpDelete` instance specific to the operation.
 2. Setting an request body ("entity") to be sent with the request, if any.